 The beach lies just below the main street and is gently shelving so is ideal for children and less confident swimmers.

-Located a short 10 minute walk from the centre of Aegina Town in a peaceful area overlooking the sea.
-An lovely family run hotel with plenty of Greek charm.
+A short walk from the centre of Aegina Town in a peaceful area overlooking the sea this family-run hotel has plenty of Greek charm.

-In a secluded position resort yet deceptively close to the main street!
+In a secluded position, yet deceptively close to Aghia Marina's main street.

 The popular Rastoni Hotel overlooks the ancient centre of Aegina and is just a short distance from the beach, the market and main cultural attractions.
 Elegance and tranquility are the main features of ...